Message from the Principals

 Welcome to Randolph Union High School

-For school choice information, a listing of our faculty and staff, and the 2018-19 school calendar, click on the appropriate link in the "documents" box to the left.
+For school choice information, and a listing of our faculty and staff, click on the appropriate link in the "documents" box to the left.